max-fatouros/json-to-toml/README.md

 </table>

 ### How to run
-Run `main.py`, choose one or more JSON file to convert using the file selector.
+Run `main.py`, then choose one or more JSON file to convert using the file selector.